EASS-HIT-PART-A-2025-CLASS-VIII/cookwithme/README.md

 ### 🌱 Seed Data

-The project includes a seed script that populates the database with initial recipes.
+A seed script is included to populate the database with initial recipes.

-- **Docker:**
-  When running via Docker or Docker Compose, the database is initialized automatically and seed data is loaded on first startup.

-- **Local Development (non-Docker):**
-  You may run the seed manually to populate your local database:
 ```bash
 python -m app.seed.seed_data
 ```